krcools/Makeitso.jl/README.md

 ## Notes

 * Recipe validity is tracked by storing the hash of the corresponding julia `Expr`
-* The `@target` macro creates a variable `target_A` etc. in the module namespace, excluding these names as valid variable names in your script.
+* The `@target` macro creates a variable `A` etc which has type `Target` and should not be used to hold the result of building target A. This is by design to discourage creating *untracked* variables.
 * Recipes resulting in `nothing` are not valid as `nothing` indicates absence of an in-memory cached value.
 * Up-dates to *normal* non-target variables are not tracked and changes to them will not trigger recomputation of dependents.
 Functions taking zero arguments and returning a constant value are the appropriate way to allow for changeable parameters.
+* The correct way to supply parameters is to use keywords.
+For example `make(D; p=314)` will propagate this keyword to all recipes of `D` and its dependencies.
+See `examples/hello_kw.jl` for details.